LuizAdolphs/blog/source/_posts/en-us/Playing-with-reactive-collections-in-c.md

 ```

 Something interesting happens...
-I usually would expect pressing the Enter button 10 times for after that the `foreach` print the numbers each line like the previous code.
+I would usually expect pressing Enter button 10 times for after that the `foreach` print the numbers each line like the previous code.

 But is not what occurs...
 Each `foreach` interaction, the instruction passed to `Select` command (which is `Console.ReadLine()`) is executed...
 That happens because `Enumerables` (and by consequence `IQueryables`) only execute expressions when they are returned by `yield` (see more about `yield` bellow).